 We work with companies to find international interns for roles in engineering, development, finance, and more.
 These interns deliver real results in the companies they join.

 Our client Robinhood is expecting their Global Mobility program to grow by 100% in the next fiscal year, and that growth was made possible by their global interns.
 Robinhood utilizes interns from around the world for technical, project-based work that is leading to real growth and change in their company.

 "Intrax offers an easy to navigate process between buyer "us" and our students with great communication and customer service.
 This is a complex process and they are proactive where many in their business category are not.
 I have a great J1 partner, and that is rare in this space!" - Amy Jennison, Program Manager, Global Mobility at Robinhood

-Looking for additional information on how to find and recruit global interns?
+Looking for additional information on how to hire an intern?
 Learn more about: